UCLComputerScience/comp0034_flask_login/README.md

     from app.auth.routes import bp_auth
     app.register_blueprint(bp_auth)
     ```
-4. Move the existing sign up form from `app/main/forms.py` to `app/auth/forms.py`.
+4. Move the existing sign up and login forms from `app/main/forms.py` to `app/auth/forms.py`.
 To do this, place the cursor on the form class name, right click
-5. Move the existing signup route from `app/main/routes.py` to `app/auth/routes.py`
+5. Move the existing signup, login and logout routes from `app/main/routes.py` to `app/auth/routes.py`
 5. Stop and restart Flask.
 Check that signup still works.

-### Exercise 4: Modify the User class to inherit the Flask-Login UserMixin class
+### Exercise 5: Modify the User class to inherit the Flask-Login UserMixin class
 The UserMixin class will provide default implementations for the following methods:
 - `is_authenticated` a property that is True if the user has valid credentials or False otherwise
 - `is_active` a property that is True if the user's account is active or False otherwise